boschrexroth/ctrlx-automation-sdk/scripts/environment/builder/README.md

 launch.bat downloads the Ubuntu Server image, creates a snapshot file (.qcow2) and launches the QEMU executable.
 The image file remains unchanged, all changes are saved in the snapshot file.

 During startup the App Build Environment will be configured by the Ubuntu Cloud-Init Technology.
-Therefor the cloud-config file contained in the user-data-image file is used.
+Therefore the cloud-config file contained in the user-data-image file is used.

 In this initialization phase login is not possible.